trinhpham/EntityFramework6PowerTools/README.md

 **Release**

-Coming soon to the Visual Studio MarketPlace!
+The Power Tools will remain in "beta" status, but I hope to be able to publish a build to the Visual Studio MarketPlace, so it will be easily available via Tools - Extensions and Updates in Visual Studio.

 **Daily build**